 4. Answer about your marriage:

-Just twist your answer and redirect the interviewer towards your good qualities by saying that perhaps they wanted to know whether you are capable of working late hours and being focused on your work.
+Just twist your answer and redirect the interviewer towards your good qualities by saying that they are capable of working late hours and being focused on your work.

 5. Answer about your place of residence:

 If they say yes that’s the motive behind their question, just say that yes you are legally allowed to work there.
 If there is any other motive behind this question then you can say that it is irrelevant.

 6. Answer about gender:

-Just say that being a woman empowers you more as women can multi task and surveys have proven that they are at par with men when it comes to intelligence and hard work.
+Just say that being a woman empowers you more as women can multi-task and surveys have proven that they are at par with men when it comes to intelligence and hard work.

 7. Answer about your age:

-You should say that age can never be the basis of judging one’s ability therefore your age does not define you and you are competent enough to survive and thrive in the most difficult of situations.
+You should say that age can never be the basis of judging one’s ability, therefore, your age does not define you and you are competent enough to survive and thrive in the most difficult of situations.